kachkaev/traefik/docs/user-guide/grpc.md

 ```

 !!! warning
-    With some backends, the server URLs use the IP, so you may need to configure `InsecureSkipVerify` instead of the `RootCAS` to activate HTTPS without hostname verification.
+    With some backends, the server URLs use the IP, so you may need to configure `insecureSkipVerify` instead of the `rootCAS` to activate HTTPS without hostname verification.

 ## Conclusion